 Our projects vary from quick surveys to more involved randomized control trials that are often related to incorporating changes into your practice.
 Practices are often compensated for their time, but, due to funding, this may be limited.
 While each study is different in this regard, we are committed to making NRN studies worth the effort for physicians who volunteer to participate.

 Most family physicians who participate in the AAFP NRN find the studies do not interfere with patient care.
-They enjoy the collegiality of the study meetings and the satisfaction that comes from contributing to new medical knowledge and strengthening the research base of Family Medicine.
+They enjoy the satisfaction that comes from contributing to new medical knowledge and strengthening the research base of Family Medicine.